Finnmark: World War II

 Around 120,000 German forces occupied the area from the summer of 1940 onwards.
-In 1945 the Germans put into force Operation Nordlicht, and used the scorched earth tactic in Finnmark and northern Troms to frustrate the Red Army as the Germans retreated southwards.
+In 1945, the Germans put into force Operation Nordlicht, and used a scorched earth tactic in Finnmark and northern Troms to frustrate the Red Army as the Germans retreated southwards.
 As a consequence of this, few houses survived the war, and around two thirds of the population of 60,000 was forcefully evacuated further south.
-(Tromsø was crowded), but some people avoided evacuation by hiding in caves and mountain huts and waited until the Germans were gone, then inspected their burned homes.
+Tromsø was crowded with evacuees.
+Some people avoided evacuation by hiding in caves and mountain huts and waited until the Germans were gone, then inspected their burned homes.
 There were 11,000 houses, 4,700 cow sheds, 106 schools, 27 churches, and 21 hospitals burned.
 There were 22,000 communications lines destroyed, roads were blown up, boats destroyed, animals killed, and 1,000 children separated from their parents.

-After taking the town of Kirkenes on 25 October 1944 (as the first town in Norway), the Red Army did not attempt further offensives in Norway.
+After taking the town of Kirkenes on 25 October 1944, as the first town in Norway, the Red Army did not attempt further offensives in Norway.
 Free Norwegian forces arrived from Britain and liberated the rest of the county.
 When war was over, more than 70,000 people were left homeless in Finnmark.
 The government imposed a temporary ban on residents returning to Finnmark because of the danger of landmines.
-The ban lasted until the summer of 1945 when evacuees were told that they could finally return home.
+The ban lasted until the summer of 1945 when evacuees were told that they could return home.